Ateto1204/IBD-knower/README.md

 # IBD knower
-WWDC24 Swift Student Challenge (Developing)
+WWDC24 Swift Student Challenge (Submitted, Results will be announced in mid-April)

 ### Home Screen